& Construction

 The company works on more than 5,000 projects annually and relies heavily on digital tools to support this scale.
 Around 600 employees use Autodesk software, with a mix of subscriptions and Flex tokens.
 Managing that usage—and ensuring each investment delivers maximum value—has become an essential part of how Gruner grows efficiently.

-A Business Success Plan unlocks advanced usage data, directory sync, and reporting APIs—capabilities that became central to Gruner’s approach.
-“We wanted to optimize our license usage based on costs, and the reporting API gives us far more data to work with,” Partsch says. ““That data is what allows us to build our dashboards and make smart decisions.”
+“We wanted to optimize our license usage based on real usage patterns, and the reporting API gives us far more data to work with,” Partsch says.
+“That data is the foundation of everything—it’s what allows us to build our dashboards and make smart decisions.”

 —Jan Partsch, BIM Manager, Digital Business Solutions team, Gruner

-“If we know a user is about to join a project where they’ll use Autodesk products intensively, we switch them to a subscription in advance,” Partsch says.
+“If we know a user is about to join a project where they’ll use Autodesk products intensively, we switch them to a subscription in advance,” Partsch explains.
 “But if the future isn’t certain, we rely on tracked data and make decisions based on what we see.”

 —Jan Partsch, BIM Manager, Digital Business Solutions team, Gruner